-Even though the 3rd wave gives you the choice of a different wavetable for each of its three oscillators, make your PPG patches use only two oscillators per part and make both oscillators use the same wavetable.
-And remember, even if this sounds limiting, you can change the offset for the wavetable between the two oscillators.
-For instance, oscillator 1 can have an offset of 2 into a given wavetable and oscillator 2 can have an offset of 14.
-This is what allowed the PPG patches to have more variety even though they had to use the same wavetable.
+The last thing to remember is that the PPG had only 2 oscillators per voice - unlike the 3rd Wave which has 3 oscillators per voice.
+Also, on the PPG, both oscillators had to use the same wavetable.
+So, even though the 3rd Wave allows you to choose a different wavetable for each of its three oscillators, to be authentic, use only two oscillators and choose the same wavetable on both oscillators.
+If this sounds limiting, you can always set the wave offset differently on each oscillator.
+For instance, Oscillator 1 can have an offset of 2 on a given wavetable and oscillator 2 can have an offset of 14.
+This is what allowed PPG sounds to have more variety even though they had to use the same wavetable.